Is social media really a problem?

 Well, you can be the judge of that within your own family, but the statistics and research is leaning strongly towards an absolute “yes.”
 Just look at what we’ve uncovered here.

-As a parent, the culture norm is for everyone to use technology and for social media to be a right of passage (starting younger and younger).
+As a parent, the cultural norm is for everyone to use technology and for social media to be a right of passage (starting younger and younger).
 But does that make it wise?
 Does that mean it’s good for your child?

 Navigating social media and screen-based devices does not need to be as daunting of a task as you might think.